-- 2 A. The following components comprise Minnesota Power's annual operating budget: - 3 Revenue, Kilowatt ("kW") and Megawatt-Hour ("MWh") sales - Minnesota 4 Power's electric service revenues are budgeted by applying the appropriate tariff 5 rates to forecasted kW and MWh sales by customer class.
-The forecasted sales for all classes are based on data-intensive modeling completed for the annual 6 7 Advance Forecast Report ("AFR").
-The Company's AFR is filed annually with 8 the Department of Commerce ("Department").
-For larger industrial and 9 municipal customers, the AFR results are modified as necessary to reflect more 10 recent planned usage information obtained directly from the customers.
-11 Company witness Benjamin S. Levine discusses the forecasting process in more 12 detail in his Direct Testimony.
-Other revenue not generated from MWh sales is 13 budgeted based on the Company's expectations for the budget year. - Fuel and Purchased Power Expected budget period production from our generating plants and existing purchase power agreements are used to project our fuel cost and additional purchase power requirements.
-A detailed power supply model projects hour-by-hour and seasonal power costs based on historic trends and current generating unit outage schedules.
+A. The following components comprise Minnesota Power's annual operating budget:

+- Revenue, Kilowatt ("kW") and Megawatt-Hour ("MWh") sales Minnesota 6 7 Power's electric service revenues are budgeted by applying the appropriate tariff 8 rates to forecasted kW and MWh sales by customer class.
+The forecasted sales 9 for all classes are based on data-intensive modeling completed for the annual 10 Advance Forecast Report ("AFR").
+The Company's AFR is filed annually with 11 the Minnesota Department of Commerce ("Department").
+For larger industrial 12 and municipal customers, the AFR results are modified as necessary to reflect 13 more recent planned usage information obtained directly from the customers.
+14 Company witness Mr. Frank L. Frederickson discusses the sales forecasting 15 process in more detail in his Direct Testimony.
+Other revenue not generated 16 from MWh sales is budgeted based on the Company's expectations for the 17 budget year. - Fuel and Purchased Power The Company projects its fuel cost and additional purchase power requirements based on (a) expected budget period production from our generating plants and (b) our existing purchase power agreements.
+The Company uses a detailed power supply model that projects hour-by-hour and seasonal power costs based on historic trends and current generating unit outage schedules.
 Generation costs are developed based on historic cost models, coal and rail contracts, and anticipated dispatch from the power supply model. - Transmission Services Expenses These costs are forecasted using Midcontinent Independent System Operator, Inc. rates available at the time the budget is prepared, as well as projections for Minnesota Power's transmission rates for the budgeted year. - Operating and Maintenance ("O&M") Expenses Labor and Benefits Labor costs are developed using current staffing levels as a starting point.
-Each work area then adjusts for proposed changes to staffing levels due to promotions, retirements, staffing needs, and other factors.
-Inflationary wage increases over the prior year are incorporated into the calculation when applicable.
-Benefit amounts are determined per the various plan provisions, based on factors such as percentage of pay, or are actuarially determined under the Accounting

-Standards Codification ("ASC") 712 Compensation - Nonretirement Postemployment Benefits and ASC 718 Compensation - Retirement Benefits.
+Each work area then adjusts for proposed changes to staffing levels due to promotions,

+1 retirements, staffing needs, and other factors.
+Inflationary wage increases over 2 the prior year are incorporated into the calculation when applicable.
+Benefit 3 amounts are determined per the various plan provisions, based on factors such 4 as percentage of pay, or are actuarially determined under the Accounting 5 Standards Codification ("ASC") 712 Compensation - Nonretirement 6 Postemployment Benefits and ASC 718 Compensation - Retirement Benefits.
+7 Additional information about employee compensation and benefits is provided 8 in the Direct Testimony of Company witness Ms. Laura E. Krollman.